FREEZX/nuke.js/README.md

 We have an integrated intelligent build script that will take all css and included external files and place everything together in the dist folder while minifying all the css into one file, and will take all the javascript files included in your `development` config file, except for those that end with `#nomin`, minify them, and place the output in `public/dest/js/min.js`.

 To run the build script execute `npm run build`.

+Place your `public/build` folder on your CDN, and set the CDN_BASE environment variable to the root of your CDN url (It is recommended to prefix with // instead of http:// or https://)

+## Security

+Nuke.js uses JWT tokens instead of regular sessions for keeping the user id necessary for populating the `user` variable on each request.
+The reasoning behind this is that JWT is easier to be implemented on non-browser applications that can communicate with primus, and it also provides protection against CSRF attacks.

 ## Acknowledgements